Refinancing a Construction Loan Into a Permanent Mortgage

 Types of Construction Loans

-Construction-only loans are short-term financing that helps cover the costs of purchasing property and building your home.
-These loans typically have terms ranging from six months to two years and only require you to pay the monthly interest costs until the mortgage matures.
+Construction-only loans are short-term financing that covers the cost of purchasing property and building your home.
+These loans typically have terms of six months to two years, and during construction, you only pay monthly interest.
+Once your home is complete, the balance must be repaid in full — usually by refinancing into a regular mortgage with the same lender or a new one.

 Refinancing a Construction-Only Loan